5 Easy And Yummy Plantain Recipes To Upgrade Your Chef Game

 - 2-4 cheese slices

 - Spice the burger patties with salt, pepper and spices.
 Then, place them in the grill or pre-oiled heated pan and allow to cook until your preferred level of ‘cooked’ is reached.
 Be sure to flip the patties over at intervals

 - Whilst the patties are still piping hot, place the slices of cheese on them to melt

 - For the plantains, wash, peel and cut each one into two and place in a pan of heated olive oil.
-Allow them to cook slightly, then remove from pan and mash into a thick paste.
+Allow them to cook slightly, then remove them from the pan and mash them into a thick paste.
 You can add some salt at this point

 - Use a roller (or anything that works like a roller) to flatten the mashed paste to about ½ inch, then place it in the heated pan a second time until cooked.
 Remember to flip them over at intervals while they cook

 - Place the fried plantains on paper towels to absorb any excess oil